coopengo/coog-admin/README.md

     - a commented configuration example is provided [here](https://github.com/coopengo/coog-admin/blob/master/defaults/nginx.conf)
     - this could be overridden using `./nginx edit`
 - `dwh` : launches postgres datawarehouse (client and server) from a docker image
-- `pentaho` : run pentaho datawarehouse build and/or server
+- `pentaho` : run pentaho datawarehouse build and/or server, recquire a different server running for the datawarehouse different of
     - you can change database and shared files configuration with `./pentaho edit`
     - independant docker _How to_ is availablle [here](https://github.com/coopengo/coog-bi/)
 ## Use case